aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 Do not mistake temptation for opportunity.

-Last update: Sun May 11 05:09:08 2025
+Last update: Mon May 12 05:10:49 2025

 ### Let's play! 🎮